 It is encoded in a GS1-128 barcode and is represented by the Application Identifier AI (00).

-If you have taken out a full membership with GS1 Australia, you can allocate an SSCC from your existing batch of numbers.
+If you have taken out a full membership with GS1 Australia, you can assign an SSCC from your existing batch of numbers.

 If you need more numbers, refer to the licence fee schedule for additional numbers.

-Read this guide to learn how to allocate an SSCC.
+Read this guide to learn how to assign an SSCC.

 If you want unique, accurate, standards-based barcode numbers, then GS1 is the only organisation in the world that can supply you with legitimate numbers.
 Locally, GS1 Australia is the only authorised source for GS1 barcode numbers

 Barcode number re-sellers do exist.
 These businesses have bought barcode numbers off other companies and try to on-sell them.
 Unfortunately, they threaten the integrity of the global GS1 system and create confusion in the global supply chain.